 Having a list of what you want in your dream house makes house hunting fun and exciting.
 But to be a smart homebuyer and get the most for your money, it’s important to focus on some of the more mundane, nuts-and-bolts aspects of a house as you tour.
+Looking for potential flaws that could be pricey to fix will help put your mind at ease.
+After all, maintenance and repair costs are the top concern of would-be homeowners, according to an April 2024 SoFi survey of 500 people.
+The concern — expressed by 47% of respondents — even beat out worries over mortgage costs or utility bills.

-That way, you won’t overlook flaws that will potentially be pricey to fix.
 While home inspections play an important role in making sure you don’t buy a money pit, you can do a bit of detective work yourself.
 Follow this guidance on what to look for when buying a house.

 1. The Exterior